-Keeping a building site secure can be difficult.
+Keeping a construction site secure can be difficult.
 They have long been considered an easy target by criminals.
-Building sites are often located near residential areas, where compounds can be easily accessed by intruders.
+Construction sites are often located near residential areas, where compounds can be easily accessed by intruders.
 The common problems of tool, diesel and material theft are a constant issue on building sites.

 On top of this, many construction companies are also concerned with safety and liability issues.
 Mounting costs of legal pay-outs and insurance premiums hurt the bottom line of any project.

-What are the traditional security issues on building sites?
+What are the traditional security issues on construction sites?

 Theft of tools